wandertosee/csmsc/Readme.md

 # csmsc

+This package is being replaced by DSMC, please switch.
 This is a node.js command line utility that creates SailsJS base Models and Controllers for API use.

 ## Installation